OpenPTrack/open_ptrack_v2/optar/README.optar.md

 for each parameter in the method documentation.

 #### Aggregator node
-In the ardevices_registration_aggregator node the handler_no_msg_timeout_secs parameter controls the length of time after which an AR device that isn't publishing anything is forgotten.
+In the ardevices_registration_estimator node the handler_no_msg_timeout_secs parameter controls the length of time after which an AR device that isn't publishing anything is forgotten.

-The other parameters are those of the TransformFilterKalman::setupParameters() method.
+The other parameters are those of the ARDeviceRegistrationEstimator::setupParameters() method.
 You can find a description for each parameter in the method documentation.
+It is important to note that changing the ARDeviceRegistrationEstimator::setupParameters() parameters will not affect devices that are already running, but only new devices.

 ## Authors
 * **Carlo Rizzardo** - *no-marker OPTAR, documentation* - [c-rizz](https://github.com/c-rizz)